 Unit I is dominated by nannofossil foraminifer ooze with as much as 10% siliceous microfossils; volcanic ash is a minor component.
 Paleodepths appear to have been bathyal.
-Grain densities generally lie between 2.3 and 2.6 g/cm, with a mean of 2.5 g/cm; porosity averages 66.1%, and the mean bulk density is 1.5 g/cm.
+Grain densities generally lie between 2.3 and 2.6 g/cm3, with a mean of 2.5 g/cm3; porosity averages 66.1%, and the mean bulk density is 1.5 g/cm^3 .
 The ooze is weakly magnetic and was badly disturbed by drilling; consequently, we were unable to obtain reliable paleomagnetic data.

-The volcaniclastic sequence of Unit II consists of coarse lithic vitric tuff, lapilli tuff, and lapillistone, most of which have a massive texture.
+The basement volcaniclastic sequence of Unit II consists of coarse lithic vitric tuff, lapilli tuff, and lapillistone, most of which have a massive texture.
 Several thin beds of fine ash are also present, but we recovered no pelagic or neritic interbeds.
-Grain densities in Unit II are significantly more variable than those in Unit I, with a mean of 2.4 g/cm; bulk densities maintain a nearly constant value of ~1.9 g/cm, and porosities cluster between 31% and 37%.
-This unit exhibits normal-polarity magnetization and what appears to be a continuous record of paleosecular variation.
-The mean inclination (-54°) is much steeper than the expected Eocene inclination and indicates a paleolatitude (35°S) significantly different from that expected for this area in the Eocene (~15°-20°S).
-Tectonic rotation of the volcaniclastic beds may have taken place after the magnetic remanence was acquired, but it is unlikely that a sufficiently large amount of rotation in the direction required has occurred.
+Grain densities in Unit II are significantly more variable than those in Unit I, with a mean of 2.4 g/cm3; bulk densities maintain a nearly constant value of ~1.9 g/cm3, and porosities cluster between 31% and 37%.
+This unit exhibits normalpolarity magnetization and a continuous record of paleosecular variation.
+The mean inclination (-54°) is much steeper than the expected Eocene inclination and indicates a paleolatitude $(35^{\circ}S)$ significantly different from that expected for this area in the Eocene (~15°-20°S).
+Tectonic rotation of the volcaniclastic beds may have taken place after the magnetic remanence was acquired, but a sufficiently large amount of rotation in the direction required appears unlikely to have occurred.

-We divided Unit II into five subunits on the basis of changes in grain size, sorting, and sedimentary structures (Fig. F17; Table T2).
-Wood fragments (Fig. F18) and organic-rich layers were found at the boundaries between four of the subunits (B, C, D, and E) and at the base of the cored part of Subunit IIE, perhaps indicating lulls in volcanic activity.
+We divided Unit II into five subunits on the basis of changes in grain size, sorting, and sedimentary structures (Fig. 17; Table 2).
+Wood fragments (Fig. 18) and organic-rich layers were found at the boundaries between four of the subunits (B, C, D and E) and at the base of the cored part of Subunit IIE, perhaps indicating lulls in volcanic activity.
 Subunit IID contains numerous thin-bedded intervals with inclined bedding.
-At ~305 mbsf, where a sharp increase in lapilli size marks the boundary between Subunits IIB and IIC, magnetic susceptibility and P-wave velocity increase abruptly, and mean thermal conductivity decreases slightly.
+At about 305 mbsf, where a sharp increase in lapilli size marks the boundary between Subunits IIB and IIC, magnetic susceptibility and P-wave velocity increase abruptly, and mean thermal conductivity decreases slightly.
 Below 380 mbsf, where a reduction in lapilli size marks the top of Subunit IID, both magnetic susceptibility and velocity decrease and mean thermal conductivity increases slightly.

-All five subunits of Unit II consist predominantly of coarse ash to lapilli-size glass and volcanic lithic fragments (Fig. F19), with less abundant accretionary and armored lapilli, set in a fine ash matrix (Figs. F20, F21).
-In most of the sequence, glass fragments are more abundant than
+All five subunits of Unit II consist predominantly of coarse ash to lapilli-sized glass and volcanic lithic fragments (Fig. 19), with less abundant accretionary and armored lapilli, set in a fine ash matrix (Figs. 20, 21).
+In most of the sequence, glass fragments are more abundant than lithic fragments.
+However, both the abundance of lithic fragments relative to glass and the proportion of red, oxidized lithic fragments are greatest in the lapilli tuff and lapillistone of Subunit IIC.
+Oxidation of lapilli probably accounts for the distinctively high magnetic susceptibility of Subunit IIC, and the presence of both hematite and magnetite has been confirmed by X-ray diffraction analysis.

-F16.
-Seismic reflection record, p.
-51.